 Collection period: The month following the reference month.

 - Domestic travel

 Data sources and methodology

 The target population is the civilian, non-institutionalized population 18 years of age or older in Canada's ten provinces.
-Specifically excluded from the survey's coverage are: persons living on Indian reserves, persons living in the territories.
-Together, these groups represent an exclusion of less than 3% of the Canadian population aged 18 and older.
+Specifically excluded from the survey's coverage are persons living on Indian reserves and persons living in the territories.
+Also excluded are out-of-scope trips such as routine trips and trips taken by commuters and diplomatic or military personnel.

 The questionnaire underwent cognitive testing in the form of in-depth interviews in both of Canada's official languages, conducted by Statistics Canada's Questionnaire Design Resource Centre.
-The goal of the qualitative study was to test a new introduction to the survey and different trip definitions and the goals of the pilot test were to evaluate the on-line response application and to estimate the take-up rate.
-The survey pilot was also used to evaluate multiple letter-based respondent selection method.
+The goal of the qualitative study was to test a new introduction to the survey and different trip definitions.
+There were two pilot tests done.
+The first pilot test done in February-March 2016 was used to evaluate multiple letter-based respondent selection methods.
 The conventional method of random selection was to select a household and use the application to select a respondent.
-The pilot will provide information on the ability of household member to interpret and comply with the one of the random selection methods described in the letter.
+The first pilot provided information on the ability of household members to interpret and comply with the random selection method described in the letter.

 This is a sample survey with a cross-sectional design.